arnthor3/react-liquidchart/readme.md

 #Credits
-This is a react remake and slightly altered version of http://bl.ocks.org/brattonc/5e5ce9beee483220e2f6

-So a big thanks to Chris Bratton for making the original
+This is a react remake and slightly altered version of http://bl.ocks.org/brattonc/5e5ce9beee483220e2f6 So a big thanks to Chris Bratton for making the original!